-Chapter President or Interest Group Chair The central person in the executive acts as a crucial point of contact for home office and brings together the work of the whole team.
-Key responsibilities include: Home office contact: organize and chair executive meetings Chayanna Cardla produce Members' Voices reports to share the work of the group ccordle@rnao.ca represent the group at RNAO meetings (assembly, AGM, and Queen's Park Day) as well as in the public and the media as needed ext.
-208 recruit, mentor and support other executive members in their roles ensure dissemination of information from RNAO to executive and chapter/region without chapters/interest group members manage funds along with the finance executive network officer (ENO)
+Chapter President or The central person in the executive acts as a crucial point of contact for home office Interest Group Chair and brings together the work of the whole team.
+Key responsibilities include: Interest Group Chair and brings together the work of the whole team.
+Rey responsibilities include.
+Home office contact: organize and chair executive meetings produce Members' Voices reports to share the work of the group Chevonne Cordle produce memoria refer to to studie the memorial group Chevoline Cordie represent the group at DNAO meetings (assembly ACAA and Oyean's Park represent the group at RNAO meetings (assembly, AGM, and Queen's Park ccordle@rnao.ca Day) as well as in the public and the media as needed ext.
+208 recruit, mentor and support other executive members in their roles ensure dissemination of information from RNAO to executive and • ensure dissemination of information from knao to executive and chapter/region without chapters/interest group members manage funds along with the finance executive network officer (ENO) (2.10) approves reimbursement of expenses from RNAO events

-Communications Executive Network Officer Home office contacts: Victoria Alarcon valarcon@RNAO.ca, ext.
+Communications Executive Network Officer The Communications ENO helps spread the word about your chapter, region or interest group to the public and the media.
+As part of the executive team, this person: Home office contacts: Victoria Alarcon valarcon@RNAO.ca, ext.
 211 and Madison Scaini mscaini@RNAO.ca ext.
-274 The Communications ENO is the hub of communications with the public and the media.
-As part of the executive team, this person: edits chapter, region or interest group newsletters drafts media advisories releases and letter to the editor (with the support of home office) about events taking place in their area and priority nursing and health issues monitors media and raises the profile of nurses takes photos, shoots videos and documents chapter, region or interest group events Finance Executive Network Officer Home office contact: Kumudhini Thavaraj kthavaraj@RNAO.ca ext.
-221 The Finance ENO provides the financial management for the executive team, and their duties include: • create a budget each year, together with the rest of the executive • keep a bank account and records of the group's revenue and spending • provide financial reporting to home office annually Membership Executive Network Officer Home office contact: Carrie Edwards cedwards@RNAO.ca ext.
+274 establishes working relationships with reporters in media outlets in your local/specialty area helps enhance the profile of RNAO and your chapter, region without chapters or interest group by monitoring media stories and alerting the communications department to opportunities for media or event coverage drafts letters to the editor, op-ed pieces, media releases/advisories and seeks media interview opportunities with the support of the communication department's staff informs RNAO home office about media coverage your chapter, region without chapters or interest group received as a result of interviews with media outlets Learn more in our guide to the communications ENO role and Media Relations Toolkit.
+Finance Executive Network Officer Home office contact: Kumudhini Thavaraj kthavaraj@RNAO.ca The Finance ENO provides the financial management for the executive team of the Chapter, region or interest groups.
+Their duties include: • create a budget each year, together with the rest of the executive • keep a bank account and records of the group's revenue and spending • provide financial reporting to home office annually ext.
+221 Membership Executive Network Officer Home office contact: Carrie Edwards cedwards@RNAO.ca ext.
 222 The Membership ENO is the person on the executive team concerned with recruiting and retaining members to the group.
 To this end they are engaged in: recruitment efforts for potential members; i.e., events, displays, email or regular mailings engaging and encouraging existing members to get involved (home office can assist in coordinating email communications to members) recognizing great members by submitting nominations for RNAO Recognition Awards, together with the rest of the executive team reaching out to former members to ask them to rejoin